-If it is necessary to conduct an activity or operation referred to in Article 16.4 (Non-Consent Operations to Maintain Contract Area) in order to maintain a portion of the Contract Area, then each Non-Participating Party in that activity or operation shall relinquish and permanently assign, effective on the date the operation is commenced, to the Participating Parties one hundred percent (100%) of the Non-Participating Party's Working Interest in the affected portion of the Contract Area, including property and equipment acquired under this Agreement, within thirty (30) days of the commencement of that activity or operation.
+If it is necessary to conduct an activity or operation referred to in Article 16.4 (Non-Consent Operations to Maintain Contract Area) in order to maintain a portion of the Contract Area, then each Non-Participating Party in that activity or operation shall relinquish and permanently assign, effective on the date the activity or operation is commenced, to the Participating Parties one hundred percent (100%) of the Non-Participating Party's Working Interest in the affected portion of the Contract Area, including property and equipment acquired under this Agreement, within thirty (30) days of the commencement of that activity or operation.
 That assignment shall be conveyed to the Participating Parties in proportion to their Participating Interest Share in that activity or operation.
 The Non-Participating Party shall bear all expenses associated with that assignment and shall be subject to Article 17.3.1 (Prior Expenses), Article 17.3.2 (Confidentiality) and Article 17.3.3 (Emergencies and Force Majeure) with respect to the assigned acreage.
-If a Development System does not exist at the time of the forfeiture assignment or if the Non-Participating Party, who forfeited its interest under this Article 16.4, was a Non-Participating Party in the Development System which is located in the non-forfeited portion of the Contract Area, upon MMS approval of that assignment, the assigned acreage shall be expunged from Exhibit “A,” and it shall no longer be included in the Contract Area.
+If a Development System does not exist at the time of the forfeiture assignment or if the Non-Participating Party, who forfeited its interest under this Article 16.4, was a Non-Participating Party in the Development System which is located in the non-forfeited portion of the Contract Area, upon DOI approval of that assignment, the assigned acreage shall be expunged from Exhibit “A,” and it shall no longer be included in the Contract Area.
 If that assignment is to two or more Participating Parties in that activity or operation, then (a) the assigned acreage shall be deemed to be governed by an operating agreement incorporating identical provisions as the provisions in this Agreement, except to the extent they are clearly inappropriate, (b) the execution of the operating agreement by those Participating Parties shall be considered a mere formality only, (c) the Operator of the assigned acreage shall promptly prepare that operating agreement, and (d) the Participating Parties shall promptly execute it.
 If a Development System is located on the non-forfeited portion of the Contract Area and if the Participating Parties in the operation or activity, which were conducted in order to save the forfeited portion of the Contract Area, are Participating Parties in that Development System, the Parties shall amend this Agreement to provide for a separate operational area for the forfeited portion of the Contract Area and a separate operational area for the non-forfeited portion of the Contract Area, and this Agreement shall apply separately to each operational area; provided however, the Participating Parties in the Development System located on the non-forfeited portion of the Contract Area, who participated in the operation or activity, which were conducted in order to save the forfeited portion of the Contract Area, shall have the same priority of access to that Development System as the Parties in the separate operational area for the non-forfeited portion of the Contract Area.

 Limitations on Acreage Forfeiture